-World War II would change the lives of many Club members, and markedly affect boating for several years.
-It would also mark the real beginning of Alamitos Bay as a marina and, ultimately, home for the Club’s second clubhouse.
+World War II would change the lives of many club members, and markedly affect boating for several years.
+It would also mark the real beginning of Alamitos Bay as a marina and, ultimately, home for the club’s second clubhouse.

 Alamitos Bay and the Second Clubhouse

 Beginning as early as the 1920s, individuals who subsequently became prominent members of LBYC were instrumental in the development of Alamitos Bay and the marina.
-The second, and current, clubhouse simply could not be sited and constructed until the Bay was protected from disastrous floods and the marina constructed.
+The second, and current, clubhouse simply could not be sited and constructed until the bay was protected from disastrous floods and the marina constructed.

 After major efforts by members, an initial lease for the clubhouse site was obtained in March 1959.
 The lease was expanded in January 1960 to include the clubhouse building as well as the access to Basin 4 slips adjacent to the clubhouse.
-In September 1969 the lease was extended to year 2020.
+In September 1969 the lease was extended to 2020.

-Long Beach Yacht Club and the 21st Century
+Long Beach Yacht Club Today

 LBYC membership stands at 1,000 regular members.
 It thrives on the constant activities provided for the members that include racing, yachting, fishing, diving, swimming, social programs and youth activities.